It can be our worst enemy, always keeping us from doing what’s most important.

 It pops up every time we sense that we are not safe moving forward.

-You’ve discovered that the potential consequences of moving forward have outweighed the current consequences of staying put.
+Procrastination shows up when the potential consequences of moving forward have outweighed the current consequences of staying put.

-Find the source.
+Find the issue.

 Something is up.